britanyponvelle/food-blog/README.md

 ## A place for food

-A cook things and occasionally take pictures.
+I cook things and occasionally take pictures.